I Pledge To Complete The Revolution

 The revolution is not complete until we shred the cloak of invisibility shrouding domestic violence and abuse as we have exposed workplace harassment.
 As Emma Lazarus wrote in 1882, “Until we are all free, we are none of us free.”

-I pledge to use my voice to add domestic violence to the fight and the conversation against sexual harassment.
+I pledge to use my voice to add domestic violence to the fight and the conversation against victimization wherever it happens.
 I will speak about it, post about it, re-Tweet about it.
 I will use all tools available to ensure that someday we will all be free.

 Read the article, Complete The Revolution